Thomas Harker

-Thomas W. Harker is an American government official who has served in the United States Department of Veterans Affairs and the United States Department of Defense.
+Thomas Wesley Harker is an American government official who has served in the United States Department of Veterans Affairs and the United States Department of Defense.
 Harker was nominated by President Donald Trump to serve as an assistant secretary of the Navy (financial management and comptroller) and was confirmed on December 20, 2017 and sworn in on January 2, 2018.
 He was designated as the acting United States under secretary of defense (comptroller) on June 26, 2020.

 On January 20, 2021, Harker was sworn in as the acting secretary of the Navy under President Joe Biden.

 Career

 Prior to becoming acting secretary of the Navy and comptroller for the Department of Defense, Harker served as the associate deputy assistant of financial policy for the Department of Veterans Affairs, financial manager in the Office of Management and Budget, the United States Department of Housing and Urban Development, and as a commissioned officer in the United States Coast Guard, retiring in the rank of Commander.

 At the Office of Management and Budget, Harker led the OMB's "Campaign to Cut Waste", which charged federal agencies with a line-by-line examination of their expenditure budgets.

 During his 21 years in the Coast Guard, Harker was responsible for financial reporting, setting policy, overseeing property management and preparing audits.
 His audit preparation, according to the Association of Government Accountants, led to "clean audit opinions" after 10 successive disclaimers for the Department of Homeland Security.

 While on active duty in the Coast Guard, Harker was also involved in drug seizures.